RalphAhhi/legalsight-speech-app/README.md

 * Docker
 * Maven

-Steps for database setup:
+Steps for local database setup:
+ * Should first execute the database setup
  * Navigate to project > setup > database on terminal
  * Execute "sh start-database.sh"
- * This will start your postrgre database in docker
+ * This will start your Postrgre database in docker

 Steps for running application locally:
  * Navigate to project root directory